adslbarxatov/SCP/docs/index.md

 ### 3. Advertisements

-:warning: **Advertisements** in Lab communities are only allowed in case described in clause 2 of the Applications development policy, that is when participants of the Policy Scope submit information about their own developments or when the Laboratory covers its activities and projects.
+:warning: **Advertisements** in Lab communities are only allowed in case described in clause 2 of the Applications development policy, that is when members of the Policy Scope submit information about their own developments or when the Laboratory covers its activities and projects.

 *Untargeted (generic) ads elements can be grounds for a permanent ban*.